-The following discussion should be read in conjunction with our audited combined consolidated financial statements for the years ended December 31, 2021, 2020 and 2019 and the unaudited combined consolidated financial statements for the three months ended March 31, 2022 and 2021 appearing elsewhere in this Information Statement.
+The following discussion should be read in conjunction with the audited combined consolidated financial statements of the Company for the years ended December 31, 2021, 2020 and 2019 and the unaudited combined consolidated financial statements for the three months ended March 31, 2022 and 2021 appearing elsewhere in this Information Statement.
+These historical financial statements do not give effect to the spin-off or reflect any other pro forma adjustments relating to the spin-off.
 In addition to historical information, this discussion contains forward-looking statements that involve risks, uncertainties and assumptions that could cause actual results to differ materially from management's expectations.
 Factors that could cause such differences are discussed in "Special Note Regarding Forward-Looking Statements," "Risk Factors" and elsewhere in this Information Statement.
 All amounts are presented in thousands unless otherwise noted.
+Unless the context requires otherwise, references use in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" to "FTAI Infrastructure," the "Company," "we," "our," "us," and other similar terms refer to the infrastructure business of FTAI before giving effect to the spin-off.